PengfeiZG/Deduplication/README.md

 ### Why candidate grouping?

-Clustering all 100,000 alerts together would require a 100k × 100k distance matrix — computationally infeasible.
-By pre-filtering on `src_ip + time_window`, each clustering call operates on a few hundred to a few thousand alerts, making the pipeline scale linearly with alert volume.
+Clustering all 100,000 alerts together would require a 100k × 100k distance matrix; computationally infeasible.
+By pre-filtering on `src_ip + time_window`, each clustering call operates on a few hundred to a few thousand alerts and making the pipeline scale linearly with alert volume.

 ### Why remove `SRC_PORT` from alert text?

-Source ports are ephemeral — randomised by the OS per connection.
+Source ports are ephemeral; randomised by the OS per connection.
 Including them in the embedding would cause alerts from the same campaign (same src_ip, same destination, same signature) to appear semantically dissimilar.
 Only the `SRC_BUCKET` (semantic category: `admin`, `web`, `dns`, `mail`, `smb`, `other`) is retained.

 ### Incident stitching